KEisenhart/Course3/CodeBookForCourseProject.md

     Range: [-1,1]
 51.Variable: tbodyaccmagmean

-    Definition: Magnitude of the Mean of body accleration
+    Definition: Magnitude of the Mean of body acceleration
     Range: [-1,1]
 52.Variable: tgravityaccmagmean

-    Definition: Magnitude of the Mean of gravity accleration
+    Definition: Magnitude of the Mean of gravity acceleration
     Range: [-1,1]
 53.Variable: tbodyaccjerkmagmean

-    Definition: Magnitude of the Mean of body accleration with jerk movements
+    Definition: Magnitude of the Mean of body acceleration with jerk movements
     Range: [-1,1]
 54.Variable: tbodygyromagmean